 Cut or rework boring parts.

 Don’t tell emotions, show them.
-It’s amazing when someone can express their emotions with small actions, or words.
+It’s amazing when someone can express their emotions with small actions or words.
 If you say “Craig was embarrassed” that’s all fine and dandy, but wouldn’t it build the character if there was a certain thing Craig did when he was embarrassed?
+Like shuffle his feet.
+Or pick his nose.
+Or pull on his earlobe.

-Be mindful of overused words: “smiled” “that” “laughed” “turned” “looked” and others.
+Be mindful of overused words: “smiled,” “that,” “laughed,” “turned,” “looked.”
 You will know your own overused words.
 When you read through you will be like “oh my GOD, there’s that word again.”
 Make a list of overused words and work to cut them, or replace them with something else.
-Also, smiling is overused I think.
+Also, some newbie writers overuse smile.
 If people are smiling or laughing all the time, and everyone is doing it, that seems kind of generic to me.
-Almost like the writer can’t think of anything else for his character to do, so they add in smiling.
+Almost like the writer can’t think of anything else for his/her/their character to do, so they add in smiling.
 “That’s great!”
 Craig smiled.
 Can you smile well while saying something?
 Does it look really dumb when you do?
 That’s how people are going to picture your character.
 Smiles are good, but often overused.

 Write against stereotypes for secondary characters.
 You want people, not cookie cutters.
 Make them interesting.
 The brainless cheerleader is fine, but what if she was really not brainless?

 Is there enough foreshadowing?
-I love to foreshadow, because I think it adds depth.
-If you don’t foreshadow an event sometimes it might seem like a big coincidence.
+Travis says: I love to foreshadow, because I think it adds depth.
+If you don’t foreshadow an event, sometimes it might seem like a big coincidence.
 Of course, this is a personal preference.
-Foreshadowing is up to you, but I really like what it does to the story and the reader.
-In The Revenant Wyrd Saga I have foreshadowed things in the first book that don’t happen until the last.
-That way it’s preparing the reader for something, but they don’t think it is that important until they read the last few pages.
+Foreshadowing is up to you.
+It can add a depth and richness to your story.
+And prepares the reader for something, but they don’t realize it is important until they read the last few pages.
+Like an aha moment and it all comes together.
 Take Harry Potter.
 JK foreshadowed like crazy, making the story seem completely interwoven.

-If there is a slow scene try relocating the characters to a different setting.
-In RUIN I had a huge issue.
+If there is a slow scene, try relocating the characters to a different setting.
+Tavis says: In Ruin I had a huge issue.
 Things were being explained too much and there wasn’t enough action.
 It was very facty.
-So, I took them out of the safe space, and put them in danger for a large portion of the first third of the book.
+So, I took them out of the safe space, and put them in danger for much of the first third of the book.
 It adds tension and helps build so much more than just the story.

 You can show character quirks and moods by having them do things with props.
 Just another way of showing how they feel instead of telling.
 This would be part of character building.